Australians vote to determine conservative government future | Politics

 The government changed regulations on Friday to enable people recently infected with COVID-19 to vote over the phone.

-''If we get a clear outcome today then whoever is prime minister will be on a plane to Tokyo on Monday, which isn't ideal, I've got to say, immediately after a campaign,'' Albanese told Nine Network television.
+“If we get a clear outcome today then whoever is prime minister will be on a plane to Tokyo on Monday, which isn't ideal, I've got to say, immediately after a campaign,” Albanese said.

-Analysts have said that Morrison left the election until the latest date available to him to give himself more time to reduce Labor's lead in opinion polls.
+Analysts have said that Morrison left the election until the latest date available to him to give himself more time to reduce Labour's lead in opinion polls.

-''It's a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future,'' Morrison told Nine Network.
+“It's a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future,” Morrison said.

-The closely-watched Newspoll published in The Australian newspaper on Saturday put Labor ahead with 53 per cent of voter support.
+The closely watched Newspoll published in The Australian newspaper on Saturday put Labour ahead with 53% of voter support.

-The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9 per cent margin of error.
+The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9% margin of error.

-The split of votes between the government and Labor in 2019 was 51.5 per cent to 48.5 per cent — the exact opposite of the result that Australia's five most prominent polls including Newspoll predicted three years ago.
+At the last election in 2019, the split of votes between the government and Labour was 51.5% to 48.5% — the exact opposite of the result that Australia's five most prominent polls including Newspoll had predicted.

-As well as campaigning against Labor, Morrison's conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers' reelection in party strongholds.
+As well as campaigning against Labour, Morrison's conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers' reelection in party strongholds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)